 The programme hosts an impressive range of visiting speakers, organises frequent field visits to a wide variety of working environments and a two-week placement, all of which provide unique occasions to network and create professional links with key players in the sector.

 The programme is delivered through a combination of lectures, seminars, computer laboratory sessions and class-based practical exercises, with a strong emphasis on group and peer learning and the acquisition of practical skills underpinned by archival theory and knowledge.
-Assessment is through a mixture of essays, reports, presentations and practical assignments.
+Assessment is through a mixture of essays, reports, and practical assignments.

 Course contact details